-Water: Ranked in joint fifth place in the water category, along with Zurich, Copenhagen's score is dragged down by high levels of water consumption which, at 147 cubic metres per inhabitant per year, is almost three times that of been on brownfield sites, including the redevelopment of the harbour front.
+Water: Ranked in joint fifth place in the water category, along with Zurich, Copenhagen's score is dragged down by high levels of water consumption which, at 147 cubic metres per inhabitant per year, is almost three times that of developments during the current decade have been on brownfield sites, including the redevelopment of the harbour front.
 The municipality actively seeks to use urban development as a tool to minimise transport requirements and energy consumption.